cazzysoci/cazbotnet/README.md

 - Internet Speed Minimum 30mbps.

 ## Disclaimer :
-- This tool only for Education, Pentesting, and Research Purposes!
+- This tool is only for Educational purposes only, Pentesting, and Research Purposes.
+We are not responsible for the misuse of this tool!
 - cazbotnet Power depends from your Device Specs.
 So please Do not blame this script if it does not give power if your phone sucks.